jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 ```
 f5admin@containerhost:~$ ls -l /home/f5admin/TrustedProxy-1.0.0-0001.noarch.rpm
--rw-rw-r-- 1 f5admin f5admin 8712 Oct  1 09:56 /home/f5admin/TrustedProxy-1.0.0-0001.noarch.rpm
+-rw-rw-r-- 1 f5admin f5admin 7727 Oct  1 09:56 /home/f5admin/TrustedProxy-1.0.0-0001.noarch.rpm
 ```

+We did this for your convience.
+Be aware that the RPM package for our iControlLX extension could be uploaded into the API Services Gateway container from anywhere that has access to the API Services Gateway iControl REST endpoints.

 **Use bash and curl in the F5 Container Demonstration Device SSH session**

-Set the following bash variables and run the following `curl` command to upload the TrsutedProxy iControlLX extension into the API Services Gateway.
+Set the following bash variables and run the following `curl` command to upload the TrsutedProxy iControlLX extension from the F5 Container Demonstration Virtual Device into the API Services Gateway container.

 ```
 f5admin@containerhost:~$ filepath='/home/f5admin/TrustedProxy-1.0.0-0001.noarch.rpm'